Guidance and support for the use of AI in health and social care and child development

 If the student has used AI to provide evidence directly assessed in the marking criteria, this cannot be awarded marks.
 This will also prevent the student from providing their own authentic evidence towards the marking criteria.

-Some examples might be:
+Some examples where AI should not be used might be:

-- To write an answer to part of or a whole task
+- to write an answer to part of or a whole task

-- To create a presentation for an assessment
+- to create a presentation for an assessment

-- Using AI bots to be a participant in an activity (e.g. communication)
+- using AI bots to be a participant in an activity (e.g. communication)

-Teachers must be aware of a candidate's use of AI and mark accordingly.
+Teachers must be aware of a candidate’s use of AI and mark accordingly.
 If you are unsure whether a student’s use of AI is inappropriate, please contact us.
+You can share with your students the JCQ guidance on use of AI in non-examined assessment.

 What to do when candidates misuse AI in assessments